This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 I’m going to try to find that and track down the author.

-I’m also going to Google up Wooden Boat Plans, Driftboat Plans and so forth.
+I’m also going to research Wooden Boat Plans, Driftboat Plans, and so forth.

 I’ll report back with what I find.